-A Chapter 7 bankruptcy will usually eliminate all of a debtor’s unsecured debts – things like credit cards or personal loans.
-In Chapter 13 cases, debtors are required to pay all of their excess income each month into a pool that is split up by their creditors.
-After 3 to 5 years, whatever unsecured debts remain are discharged in a Chapter 13 case.
+A Chapter 7 bankruptcy will usually eliminate all of a debtor’s unsecured debts – things like credit card debts or personal loan debts.
+In Chapter 13 bankruptcy cases, debtors are required to pay all of their excess income each month into a pool that is split up by their creditors.
+After three to five years, whatever unsecured debts remain are discharged in a Chapter 13 bankruptcy case.

-Chapter 7 is not designed to save property where payments have not been made and foreclosure has begun.
-However, Chapter 13 can help in that exact situation.
+Chapter 7 bankruptcy is not designed to save property where payments have not been made and foreclosure has begun.
+However, Chapter 13 bankruptcy can help in that exact situation.

-In a Chapter 13 case, an individual with regular income repays all or a portion of his or her debts over a three-to-five-year period through a monthly payment plan approved by the Bankruptcy Court.
-For that reason, a Chapter 13 case is sometimes referred to as a “wage-earner plan.”
-Also, many sole proprietors file Chapter 13 plans to restructure how their debts are repaid.
-The Chapter 13 Trustee does not take possession of non-exempt assets but supervises the case and administers the payments to creditors under the Chapter 13 plan.
-In exchange for these payments, you can keep property you have which a trustee would sell from under you in chapter 7 bankruptcy.
-So in chapter 13, you can:
+In a Chapter 13 bankruptcy case, an individual with regular income repays all, or a portion of his or her debts over a three-to-five-year period through a monthly payment plan approved by the Bankruptcy Court.
+For that reason, a Chapter 13 bankruptcy case is sometimes referred to as a “wage-earner plan.”
+Also, many sole proprietors file Chapter 13 bankruptcy plans to restructure how their debts are repaid.
+The Chapter 13 Bankruptcy Trustee does not take possession of non-exempt assets, but supervises the case and administers the payments to creditors under the Chapter 13 bankruptcy plan.
+In exchange for these payments, you can keep property you have, which a trustee would sell from under you in chapter 7 bankruptcy.
+So in chapter 13 bankruptcies, you can:

 - Save your house

 - Keep your car

 The amount of your plan payment and the length of your plan depends on a number of factors.
 One factor is how much disposable income you have left over every month after you pay your living expenses.
 A second factor is how much you are behind on your secured debts (e.g., mortgage, car payment, etc.)